 The importance of a good night’s rest is well understood, but did you know that how we eat can actually impact our sleep?
-Let’s turn to nutrition Expert Janice Chow to learn more about the different nutrition factors to consider.
+Let’s learn more about the different nutrition factors to consider.

 Thomas Dekker, a 16th-century English dramatist, once said, “Sleep is that golden chain that ties health and our bodies together.”